queer/singyeong/NOTES.md

 ## 신경 events, the right way

-Beyond the structure described a feww sections above this, the structure of the inner payload of 신경 events is quite important.
+Beyond the structure described a few sections above this, the structure of the inner payload of 신경 events is quite important.
 The correct structure for these is described below: